Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Experiments and Evaluations

-By contrast, DaCoRL achieves superior performance compared with all baselines.
-Due to the effective context division of environments in the latent space, along with an expandable multihead policy network and the knowledge distillation technique, DaCoRL can achieve competent continual learning of sequential tasks in dynamic environments.
-In particular, DaCoRL is on a par with [see Fig. \ref{fig:typeIII}] or even outperforms [see Figs. \ref{fig:typeI} and \ref{fig:typeII}] DaCoRL (Oracle) where the task-to-context assignments are provided in advance.
-This results reveal that the incremental context detection module may produce more rational and valuable context division for continual learning than the supervised version with known task-to-context assignments.
-Furthermore, the average results in Table \ref{table:navi_performance} indicate that DaCoRL receives significantly larger or comparable average returns over all test episodes during the entire learning process than all baselines.
-Meanwhile, the statistical results also indicate that DaCoRL generally features smaller standard deviations in performance than the baselines.
+By contrast, due to the effective context division of dynamic environments in the latent space, along with an expandable multihead policy network and the knowledge distillation technique, DaCoRL can achieve competent continual learning of sequential tasks in dynamic environments.
+In particular, it is on a par with [see Fig. \ref{fig:typeIII}] or even outperforms [see Figs. \ref{fig:typeI} and \ref{fig:typeII}] its supervised version [DaCoRL (Oracle)] where the task-to-context assignments are provided in advance.
+This results reveal that the incremental context detection module may produce more rational and valuable context division for continual learning than the predetermined task-to-context assignments.
+Furthermore, the results in Table \ref{table:navi_performance} indicate that DaCoRL receives significantly larger or comparable average returns than all baselines during the entire learning process, and it also generally features smaller standard deviations in performance than the baselines.

 To further demonstrate the scalability and flexibility of our method, we evaluate DaCoRL and all baselines on MuJoCo locomotion tasks.
-The average episodic returns over all tasks during training according to \eqref{eq:R_test} are shown in Fig. \ref{fig:mujoco_performance} and the corresponding average returns over all tests throughout the whole learning process according to \eqref{eq:average_R_test} are summarized in Table \ref{table:mujoco_performance}.
-It shows that DaCoRL consistently exhibits better and more stable performance than all baseline methods, even in these complex dynamic environments.
+All results are summarized in Fig. \ref{fig:mujoco_performance} and Table \ref{table:mujoco_performance}, from which we can see that DaCoRL consistently exhibits better and more stable performance than all baseline methods, even in these complex dynamic environments.
 More specifically, DaCoRL instantiates totally four contexts ($K_T=4$) for each dynamic environment, which is consistent with the given contexts in DaCoRL (Oracle).
-Since the learning curves of these two methods are largely coincident in all tasks in Fig. \ref{fig:mujoco_performance}, it confirms that DaCoRL can accurately identify environmental context changes in a fully self-adaptive manner and can achieve comparable performance with the case where the task-to-context assignments are known in advance.
+Since the learning curves of these two methods are largely coincident in all tasks in Fig. \ref{fig:mujoco_performance}, it further confirms that DaCoRL can accurately identify environmental context changes in a fully self-adaptive manner and can achieve comparable performance with the case where the task-to-context assignments are known in advance.
+In addition, we also visualize the forgetting features of DaCoRL and LLIRL in this domain in Fig. \ref{fig:mujoco_forgetting}, which once again confirms the efficiency of DaCoRL in alleviating forgetting.